 Traditional web apps are stateful applications that use remote sessions to maintain their state.
 This involves keeping all of the session data on the server.
 According to Roy T. Fielding’s seminal work that introduced REST to the world: “The remote session style is a variant of client-server that attempts to minimize the complexity, or maximize the reuse, of the client components rather than the server component.
 Each client initiates a session on the server and then invokes a series of services on the server, finally exiting the session.
 Application state is kept entirely on the server.”

-Here’s a simple analogy: A stateful app is similar to what happens when you visit your local bank — where you’ve been a client for many years.
-Everyone at the bank recognizes you, so you don’t have to show them your ID before making a transaction.
-The bank also maintains the records of your previous transactions in-house.
 On your end, you don’t have to save any “state” information.
 You can simply show up, ask some questions about your balance, and tell them the transactions to make.
 This system is fast and efficient as long as the bank can handle the number of clients who are trying to make transactions at a single point in time.

-One example of a stateful application is a stateful web service that stores client authentication data on the server, labeling clients as having a “connected” or “disconnected” state.
-It also stores information about previous requests from the same clients.
 It uses all of this information as context when processing subsequent client requests.
 If a client submits a query to retrieve account-specific information, the stateful service determines the ID and connected/disconnected state of the client.
 This state data affects how the app processes the request.

 Scaling Challenges of Stateful Applications